Skip to main content

 Reference Production Deployment

-For a production-grade deployment of Obot, we should have the following infrastructure:
+For a production-grade deployment of Obot, the following infrastructure should be available:

 • A Postgres database